droonga/droonga.org/reference/commands/add/index.md

 The `add` command adds a new record to the specified table.
 Column values of the existing record are updated by given values, if the table has a primary key and there is existing record with the specified key.

-`add` is a request-response style command.
+This is a request-response style command.
 One response message is always returned per one request.

 ## Syntax {#syntax}

 If the table has a primary key column:

     {
-      "table"  : "Name of the table",
+      "table"  : "<Name of the table>",
-      "key"    : "The primary key of the record", "values" : {
+      "key"    : "<The primary key of the record>", "values" : {
-        "Name of the column 1" : value1,
+        "<Name of the column 1>" : <value 1>,
-        "Name of the column 2" : value2,
+        "<Name of the column 2>" : <value 2>,
         ...
       }
     }